jasonbot/weblog/content/weblog/llms.md

 LLMs are not predictable, and I mean this in two ways:

 1. Given an input, there is no reliable way of getting the same output every time
-1. This is exacerbated by models being a 'black box' -- OpenAI or Anthropic can make tweaks to the model, change parameters, even by _hosting the same system on a new data center_ you can get wildly varying, unpredictable results.
+1. This is exacerbated by models being a 'black box' -- OpenAI or Anthropic can make tweaks to the model, putting ut a slightly different training on the model, change temperature parameters, even by _hosting the same system on a new data center_ you can get wildly varying, unpredictable results.

+If we can't depend on an LLM to reliably do the same thing the same way every time, it's not nearly as dependable as a simple machine in a factory.

+I would not want my car randomly changing its gear ratios every time I left it in a parking lot.

 ## We're Already Approaching their Upper Limits